More Like This

 Ann Ann Wreck – Abu Faramish Reef

-It also is rated as the most difficult dive in the region but still offers some breathtaking moments for amateurs.
+It is also rated as the most difficult dive in the region, but it still offers some breathtaking moments for amateurs.

 The 1977 wreck stands almost entirely upright, making the bow visible from only 5 meters down.